Non-advective rate of curved step advance on smooth crystal face under steady-state conditions: Mass transport through steady-state diffusion

-The symmetry of a curved step suggests the use of toroidal coordinates.
+Refer to Figure~\ref{fig:geom} for a schematic illustration of the problem.
+We consider a flat crystal face coincident with the $x-y$-plane, so that the surface normal is parallel to the $z$-axis.
+On the crystal face we have a circular terrace of adsorbed growth units.
+The symmetry of this problem suggests the use of toroidal coordinates.
 These are obtained by rotating the 2D bipolar coordinates around a fixed axis of symmetry and may be defined as \cite[p.
 112]{moon88}

-where the coordinates satisfy $\eta \in [0, \infty)$, $\theta \in [-\pi, \pi]$ and $\psi \in [-\pi, \pi]$, respectively.
+In our case the coordinate ranges are taken to be $\eta \in [0, \infty)$, $\theta \in [-\pi, \pi]$ and $\psi \in [-\pi, \pi]$, respectively.
 The parameter $r$ is a scaling factor of the coordinate system.
-For each value of $r$, a new toroidal coordinate system is obtained.
+Its value is arbitrary but for each value of $r$, a new toroidal coordinate system is obtained.
 It is related to the greater radius of the torus, $R$, by